 4. Reporting back

-We have different reporting requirements for capital and revenue grants, and for ‘one-off’ revenue grants.
+We have different reporting requirements for capital and revenue grants, and for grants going towards specific salaries.
 These are described in full in our information and responsibilities sheets.
-You should send us progress reports, and associated financial information, following the guidelines contained in these sheets: this will usually be at the end of each year of the grant.
+We ask you to send us progress reports, and associated financial information, following the guidelines contained in these sheets: this will usually be at the end of each year of the grant.
 Find out more in Reporting back.

 5. End of grant reports